-[Normal weight] . . . maintenance therapy of 1500 – 2000 IU/d. .
+[Normal weight] . . . maintenance therapy of 1500 – 2000 IU/d.

-Table 3 shows in the right two columns the Endocrine Society recommendations alongside the sliced and diced arrangement of the IOM.
-For adults 19 years and above, the IOM daily requirement is 1500 to 2000 IU/d, with 10,000 IU being the IOM "upper level", with nothing about obesity, since this is not an element of the IOM's recommendations.
+Table 3 shows in the right two columns the Endocrine Society recommendations alongside the sliced and diced arrangement of the IOM in the middle.
+For adults 19 years and above, the Endocrine Society daily requirement is 1500 to 2000 IU/d, with 10,000 IU being the Endocrine Society "upper level", with nothing about obesity, since this is not an element of the Endocrine Society's recommendations.
 "Average weight" means a BMI of 18.5 to 20 - so I assume an average BMI of 19.25.